Both Estonian and German student groups collaborated on different project units from September 2016 to June 2018

-- May 2017: decision-making session during visit to Estonia: Students and teachers agreed on general topics that have to be covered in online tutorials by both groups.
-Germans will focus on Facebook and Estonians will focus on Twitter
+- May 2017: decision-making session during visit to Estonia: Students and teachers agreed on general topics that have to be covered in by both groups.
+Germans focused on Facebook and Estonians focused on Twitter

 Identity protection in a digital environment

-This project unit is prepared by the German group and will be discussed during the second face-to-face meeting in Estonia.
-Both groups will then start with the implementation stage of this project unit.
+This project unit wad prepared by the German group and discussed during the second face-to-face meeting in Estonia.
+Both groups then started with the implementation stage of this project unit.

 - August 2016: writing the project charter